gitkraken/gitlens-docs/gitlens/GL-Agents.md

 - List and tree layouts
 - Session grouping by workspace or worktree

-## Switch Between List and Tree Layouts
+### Switch Between List and Tree Layouts

-Use the layout toggle in the Agent Sessions panel toolbar to switch between:
+Use the layout toggle in the Agent Sessions panel toolbar to switch between list and tree layouts.

-- List layout
-- Tree layout

 Tree layout is especially useful when working across multiple repositories or worktrees.

 ---

-# Reviewing Agent-Generated Code
+## Review Agent-Generated Code

 GitLens 18 turns the Commit Graph into a full review surface for AI-assisted workflows.